Skip to main content

 The Central Role of GINA

 GINA is the primary statute governing the request for a spouse’s health information.
 The law’s reach is broad, defining “genetic information” to include not only an individual’s genetic tests but also the health history of their family members.
-Because a spouse is a family member, their health status information qualifies as with respect to the employee.
+Because a spouse is a family member, their health status information qualifies as genetic information with respect to the employee.

 The Incentive Framework

 The regulations establish a clear financial boundary to prevent incentives from becoming coercive.
 The value of the reward offered for a spouse’s participation is capped.
-Specifically, the maximum incentive an employer can offer for a spouse to provide is 30% of the total cost of self-only health coverage.
+Specifically, the maximum incentive an employer can offer for a spouse to provide health information is 30% of the total cost of self-only health coverage.

 This is a critical detail.
 The limit is based on the cost of an individual plan for the employee, not the more expensive family plan.
 This same 30% limit also applies to the incentive offered to the employee for their own participation under the ADA.